Farewell: PAF chief calls on COAS, ISI DG

 Earlier, on arrival at GHQ, the CAS was presented guard of honour at Yadgar-e-Shuhada.

-Meanwhile, Chief of Air Staff (CAS) Air Chief Marshal Mujahid Anwar Khan paid a farewell call on Inter-Services Intelligence (ISI) Director General (DG) Lieutenant General Faiz Hameed on Tuesday.
+Meanwhile, Chief of Air Staff (CAS) Air Chief Marshal Mujahid Anwar Khan paid a farewell call on Inter-Services Intelligence (ISI) Director General (DG) Lieutenant General Faiz Hamid on Tuesday.

 The ISI DG thanked the air chief for his contribution in enhancing the professional capability of PAF during his illustrious career.
 The CAS also appreciated ISI's performance in guarding and furthering national interests.